facebook/create-react-app/packages/react-scripts/template/README.md

   ...
 ```

-> Using a different preprocessor should be just a matter of replacing `build-css` and `watch-css` scripts to something that matches the preprocessor you're using.
+> To use a different preprocessor, replace `build-css` and `watch-css` scripts to match the one you're using.

 Add these scripts to the main scripts, by pasting `npm run watch-css &` to `start` script and `npm run build-css &&` to `build`.